 Pro-active risk management involves:

-- Emergency contact cards in hard copy and/or electronic formats that provide emergency service information for all study abroad participants
+- Emergency contact cards in hard copy and/or electronic formats that provide emergency service information for all travelers

 - Vetting of third party providers and university partners to include reviewing on-site emergency protocols, availability of health services

 - Vetting of recommended international health insurance plans and/or individual health insurance plans (if applicable)

 - Mandatory Study Abroad Orientation Program that involves a health and safety overview, cultural readiness, as well as topical breakout sessions.

 - Emergency response drills with Program Leaders and Millersville campus stakeholders

 - Encouraging travelers to have a working cell phone while traveling that is not dependent on WiFi

 1. Secure immediate safety.